Nanxi (theatre): Performance

+Roles

+On the stage setting of a Nanxi performance, there are generally seven standard roles, termed sheng 生 (male lead), dan 旦 (female lead), chou 醜 (clown), jing 淨 (painted face), mo 末 (middle-aged male role), wai 外 (old male role), and tie 貼 (female second lead).
+The main plot develops around the characters in the sheng 生 and dan 旦 roles, complemented usually by chou 醜, jing 淨, and mo 末.
+This stage setting system of Nanxi invented in Wenzhou with seven standard roles is the earliest complete role system in the history of Chinese opera.

 Works

-Nanxi was considered a low art form and thus ignored in contemporary historiography, and it was almost forgotten by scholars after the mid-16th century.
+Nanxi was considered a low art form and thus ignored in much contemporary historiography, and it was almost forgotten by scholars after the mid-16th century.
 Of the large numbers of nanxi originally written, only 283 titles and 20 play texts survive.
 Complete scripts of three works were found in the 1920s, the earliest of which is a work from the Southern Song, The No. 1 Scholar Zhang Xie (張協狀元).
 The story tells of Zhang Xie, who on the way to the capital to take the imperial examination, is robbed and injured by bandits.
 He is nursed back to health by a local maiden, whom he marries.
 She then pays for him to continue to the capital to take the examination, in which he wins first place.
 However, when his wife tries to meet him in the capital, he rejects her for her lowly origins, and later tries to kill her and she is gravely injured falling off a cliff.
 She is saved by the Prime Minister who happens to pass by, and adopts her as his daughter.
 Later Zhang asks the Prime Minister to marry his daughter, and on the wedding night, finds that she is the wife he tried to kill.

 Most Nanxi works from before the end of Yuan dynasty were produced by anonymous authors.
-The first work with a known author is Tale of the Pipa by Gao Ming.
+The first major work with a known author is Tale of the Pipa by Gao Ming.
 The play tells the story of an abandoned wife who set off on a 12-year journey to find her husband, surviving by playing the pipa.
 The play became a model for Ming dynasty drama as it was the favorite opera of the first Ming emperor.

 Other notable Nanxi plays following the Tale of the Pipa include The Thorn Hairpin (荊釵記), The White Rabbit (白兔記), The Moon Pavilion (拜月亭), and Killing Dog (殺狗記).
+These five plays are collectively known as the "Five Legends" (五大傳奇).
 Some of the missing plays such as Liu Wenlong and the Water Chestnut Mirror have been preserved in other languages.